NxPKG/khulnasoft-docs/content/ddos-protection/reference/reports.md

 To download an ad-hoc DDoS report, generate a PDF report file by selecting **Print report** in your [analytics dashboard](/ddos-protection/reference/analytics/).
 WAF/CDN customers can download a monthly report in Account Home > **Security Center**, by selecting [Security Reports](/security-center/app-security-reports/) and downloading the desired monthly report.

-Additionally, if you are a Magic Transit or Spectrum BYOIP customer, you will receive weekly DDoS reports by email with a snapshot of the DDoS attacks that Cloudflare detected and mitigated in the previous week.
+Additionally, if you are a Magic Transit or Spectrum BYOIP customer, you will receive weekly DDoS reports by email with a snapshot of the DDoS attacks that Khulnasoft detected and mitigated in the previous week.

 ## Weekly DDoS reports

-Cloudflare sends DDoS reports via email from `no-reply@notify.cloudflare.com` to users with the Super Administrator role on accounts with prefixes advertised by Cloudflare.
+Khulnasoft sends DDoS reports via email from `no-reply@notify.Khulnasoft.com` to users with the Super Administrator role on accounts with prefixes advertised by Khulnasoft.

 Reports contain the following information: